xyproto/sdl2-examples/gccgo/README.md

-NOTE!
-This sample currently does not build.
-Probably because the go-sdl2 package uses the syntax for a later version of Go than gccgo supports.

-* Install the SDL2 library and headers.

-* Install the latest version of Go.
+Works with gccgo 8.2.1 and the latest version of go-sdl2.

+Requirements:

+* The SDL2 library and headers installed on your system
+* For OS X, remember to install the Development Libraries (place the SDL2 framework in /Library/Frameworks)
-* Install the latest version of GCC + gccgo.
+* The latest version of gccgo (tested with gccgo 8.2.1).

-* Install the sdl2 package:
+* The sdl2 package:

     go get github.com/veandco/go-sdl2/sdl

-* For OS X, remember to install the Development Libraries (place the SDL2 framework in /Library/Frameworks)

-* Build:
+Building:

   make

-* Run:
+Running:

   ./main

-NOTE: This sample may not build, for some configurations.